buchanankerswell/kerswell_kohn_backarc/README.md

-# Material for Kerswell & Kohn (2022, G3)
+# Kerswell & Kohn (2023, G3)

 ![](figs/diff/CentralAmericaDiffComp.png)

-This repository stores all materials for the manuscript

-***Comparison of heat flow interpolations near subduction zones*** (2022, G3)
+This repository provides all materials for the manuscript *A Comparison of Heat Flow Interpolations near Subduction Zones* (Kerswell & Kohn 2023, G3)

-Included:

-- Datasets
+This repository includes:

+- All datasets required to compile the study
 - R scripts to reproduce all results and figures
 - A Makefile to compile the study

-*This repository is self-contained but requires the software below*
+*This repository is self-contained but requires the following software (all open-source).*

 ## Prerequisite software